opendatacube/datacube-explorer/docs/config.rst

 Server Settings
 ---------------

-The following configuration settings are provided by Dataube Explorer:
+The following configuration settings are provided by Datacube Explorer:

 .. confval:: CACHE_TYPE